footworkjs/footwork-documentation/docs/broadcastable-receivable.md

 As you might have guessed, it has two parts:

-* **broadcastable**: observable that broadcasts, or shares its value to other areas of your application.
+* [receivable](#receivable): observable that receives its value from a broadcastable.

-* **receivable**: observable that receives its value from a broadcastable.
+* [broadcastable](#broadcastable): observable that broadcasts, or syncs its value/state with other areas of your application.

 ```javascript
 // setup observable that broadcasts its value